 In this week’s installment of this series on how to get at least five different looks from one piece, I decided to focus on shift dress outfits.
 The shift dress is a common staple for many working women, and once the weather gets warm a dress is easy to just throw on and go.

 However, like any wardrobe staple, a shift dress can get boring if you wear it just one way over and over again.
 Like I do with every piece in this series, I am going to show you how to make five different looks with this one dress.

 I chose this dress by T Tahari for a few reasons.
 First, T Tahari is the lower priced line of Tahari and can be found in major department stores.
 If you like the Tahari look, but not the Tahari price tag, check out T Tahari instead.
 Secondly, I chose a coral dress because coral isn’t only hot for spring/summer but it’s what is referred to as a universal color, which means that it is a shade that looks good on all skin tones.
 If you’re looking to add color to your wardrobe, you can never fail with coral.

 Check out the five shift dress outfits below for some inspiration and ideas on how you can wear this piece.
 If you don’t like this color or don’t care for the dress, use these tips for any shift dress that you want to change up.
-For shopping information on the dress, and all pieces featured in the outfits, click the images below.

 Five Shift Dress Outfits

 Look #1- Coral Shift Dress with Pops of Green

 Coral and greens like emerald and teal work really well together.
 The bib necklace add some dimension and picks up the teal shade which I also used in the handbag.
 Lastly, I added my favorite staple, tan shoes.

 Here are some updated shopping suggestions to create the look